bitemyapp/bulwark/README.md

 Add to :dependencies in your Leiningen project.clj:

-    [bulwark "0.0.1"]
+    [bulwark "0.0.2"]
-    [com.taoensso/carmine "2.2.0"] ;; if you're using the default Redis persistence layer.
+    [com.taoensso/carmine "2.2.0"] ;; if you're using the default Redis persistence layer for throttling.

 Add the protect middleware to your app var.
 Example from neubite: